uri-yanover/4qbits/_posts/2022-01-29-the-real-two-questions.md

 It is especially true when it's one's first job (or the first job after a major pivot) – since a first job affects consequent positions as well, this one little step affects at least 10% of your working life, and perhaps even more!

-There are two basic questions that need answering:
+Without further ado, these are the two basic questions that you need to be able to answer.

 # Question 1: What's your general risk appetite?